vmilea/CppAsync/README.md

 The library builds on top of a coroutine layer without being tied to any particular back-end.
 It supports:
 - Stackless coroutines based on [Duff's device](https://en.wikipedia.org/wiki/Duff%27s_device).
 They are 100% portable and have minimal overhead, but are somewhat clunky to write.
 - Stackful coroutines on top of Boost.Context.
-They are supported on [common architectures](http://www.boost.org/doc/libs/1_59_0/libs/context/doc/html/context/architectures.html), fast, simple to write, but harder to debug.
+They are supported on [common architectures](http://www.boost.org/doc/libs/1_61_0/libs/context/doc/html/context/architectures.html), fast, simple to write, but harder to debug.
 For each stackful coroutine at least 4KB of address space has to be reserved.
-- Resumable functions as proposed in N4402.
+- Resumable functions as described in ISOCPP P0057R3.
 They are similar to the first back-end, with the compiler doing all the heavy lifting instead.
-There is preliminary support in Visual Studio 2015 (with exception handling notably left out).
+To preview this feature, install Visual Studio 2015 with the [latest toolchain](https://blogs.msdn.microsoft.com/vcblog/2016/04/26/stay-up-to-date-with-the-visual-c-tools-on-nuget/).

 Your application can use different kinds of coroutines under the common `ut::Coroutine` wrapper.
 You might start with a stackful implementation, then switch to stackless for efficiency.